Partners reveal progress in Tower Life Residences project

 A quick history

-Originally completed in 1929, the 31-story, neo-gothic Smith-Young Tower hosted San Antonio’s first Sears, Roebuck and Co. store, which occupied four stories, in its early years.
+Originally completed in 1929, the building – called the Smith-Young Tower back then – hosted San Antonio’s first Sears, Roebuck and Co. store, which occupied four stories.

 The structure also provided office space for a variety of companies and organizations, including the U.S. Army’s 3rd Army headquarters during World War II.
 The renowned H.B.
 Zachry family had owned the high-rise for 78 years.